0xDiSk/Disk-Battle-Power-On-Hours/README.md

-# Disk-Battle---Power-On-Hours
-Watching the battle between disks - Power On Hours
+# Watching the battle between disks - Power On Hours